*Lee la versión original en Castellano en Clubbingspain *

-Literature, music and cinema have always fed on that precious fetish conceived by joining two elements that, at first glance, seem distant, different.
+SRVD as literature, music and cinema have always fed on that precious fetish conceived by joining two elements that, at first glance, seem distant, different.
 One morning at the Panorama Bar in Berlin, the life of two “dissimilar coexistences” would change forever.
 Those of Patrick Mason, the effervescent creative, a pillar of the artistic, fashionista and LGBTI scene in Berlin, and Matt Edwards the cerebral musical genius behind the mythical figure of Radio Slave.

 What has been cooking and moving for more than a year, is an “emotional rollercoaster that slam dunks your desired needs for a good party!”
 These are ideas and patterns aligned.
-It is a way of understanding and living the music so similar, that these differences fade away when you hear the first beat of Elevate or The Yard Man.
+It is a way of understanding and living the music so similar, that these differences fade away when you hear the first beat of Elevate or The Yard-Man.
 I have talked with this dynamic and magical duo that is SRVD.
 A pair that has arrived to serve and make us dance.
 The duo plans to release another EP later this year and its first remix, precisely, of one of Radio Slave‘s tunes, Another Club.

 The story behind SRVD is that Patrick heard Matt playing at Berghain, then you guys met and developed this friendship/artistic relationship.
 How would be the story from each point of view:

 Patrick: It’s a little bit like out of a scripted movie.
 It was one of those mellow Sunday mornings in Berghain, about 3 years ago.
-My friends and I had already danced for a couple hours, and the exhaustion was clearly recognizable in our movements, especially in our faces.
+My friends and I had already danced for a couple of hours, and the exhaustion was clearly recognizable in our movements, especially in our faces.
 I remember that day very well.

 It was Sunday afternoon, and we were about to call it a day and leave the club.
 After checking the Line-up one last time, I recognized the name Radio Slave next up.
 I didn’t know him back then, and I was a bit amused about his choice of DJ Name.
 I convinced my friends to stay for just a little longer to check out the first 10-15 minutes of his set.
 Back then we had a regular spot where we used to dance in Panorama bar.
 It was in the right back corner by the subs.